reichlab/docs.zoltardata/docs/Targets.md

 ### Parameters  specific to date targets

-- *unit*: (Required) The unit parameter from the set of parameters required for all targets has a special meaning and use for date targets.
-It is required to be one of "month", "week", "biweek", or "day".
-This parameter specifies the units of the date target and how certain calculations are performed for dates.
-All inputs for date targets are required to be in the standard ISO `YYYY-MM-DD` date format.
-Note: to map dates to biweeks, we use the definitions as presented in [Reich et al (2017)](https://doi.org/10.1371/journal.pntd.0004761.s001).
 - *cats*: (Required) a list of dates in `YYYY-MM-DD` format.
 These are the only dates that will be considered as valid input for the target. <!-- NGR: do we want to consider encoding the info about which dates are valid for particular ranges of timezeroes?
 I.e. embed the idea of "seasons" here?
 I say no, for starters?  -->

 <!--